 ChampSchool is still two days and still known around the US as the top tier rider training program in the country, often said to fill the space at the tippy-top of the motorcycle training “food” pyramid touting a 4:1 (5:1 MAX) student to instructor ratio.

 Street rider?
 No gear?
 No leathers?
-No interest in becoming a trackrider but can’t wait to get to our rare ChampStreet class?
-ChampDay reserves one group for street riders that fit this criteria.
+No interest in becoming a track rider but can’t wait to get to our rare ChampStreet class?
+ChampDay sometimes reserves one group for street riders that fit these criteria.
 We use the same track for training but we modify it and keep the speeds down to highway speeds.
 Riders can come in street gear (Helmet, jacket, any boots over the ankle, and gloves) and learn the same Champions Habits that racers and track riders use to stay safer.
 Our techniques apply to any rider, on any bike, on any road.
+This group is typically based on demand so if you’re not sure, reach out and ask.

 *As mentioned, ChampDay is Bring Your Own Bike but the exception to this policy is for previous graduates of YCRS.
-Based on availability, because statistically YCRS grads are ten times LESS likely to fall down than non-grads and we need these bikes for ChampSchool, rentals are limited to graduates only.
+Based on availability, because statistically YCRS grads are ten times LESS likely to fall down than non-grads and we need these bikes for ChampSchool, rentals are limited to graduates only and at our home tracks.

 We use ChampStreet to help riders realize that the same Champions Habits the top riders and racers in the world use also apply to you going out on a Sunday ride on your adventure bike, crossing the country on your gold wing, or running up to the store for a gallon of milk on your Sportster.
 There is a reason Harley sends us their engineers every year.
 ChampStreet is a good way to come and see why.

 During the main riding season, YCRS is based at New Jersey Motorsports Park.
-NJMP is host to two rounds of the Moto-America series, the USAs professional racing series as well as multiple national and world level races of the four wheeled variety.
+NJMP is host to the MotoAmerica series, the USA’s professional racing series as well as multiple national and world level races of the four-wheeled variety.
 YCRS has it’s shop located inside the Thunderbolt Paddock at NJMP and is often open during major events.

 During the winter, from November to March, YCRS moves west to Inde Motorsports Ranch in Willcox, Arizona, near Tucson.
 This world-class country-club track is 21 turns and a ton of fun, surrounded by amazing infrastructure and managed by a motorcycle-loving staff.
 Riding at Inde is a great escape from winter and a terrific way to reach your riding goals.